-There is a real coming of age component of the movie when Stevie attends his first party with his new friends.
-It’s the only scene in the film that offers a female (other than Dabney), and it goes down the path that you would clearly expect with some young males under the influence of drugs and alcohol.
-It’s almost a scene that you had to have, and Hill shows just enough restraint in showing and then talking about the experience and letting boys be boys and how they would talk to each other about their experiences with girls.
-I will say here that this movie is Rated R for a reason, and even though all of its characters are under the age of 18, it really shouldn’t be seen by anyone under the age of 18.
-Hill’s audience for Mid90’s is people who were teenagers in the Mid90s (which includes Hill, and that also includes me).
-It’s a trip down memory lane in many ways, though I can clearly see how growing up in a suburb in Virginia is different than growing up in Los Angeles.
+There is a natural coming-of-age component of the movie when Stevie attends his first party with his new friends.
+It’s the only scene in the film that offers a female (other than Dabney), and it goes down the path that you would expect with some young males under the influence of drugs and alcohol.
+It’s almost a scene that you had to have, and Hill shows just enough restraint in showing and then talking about the experience and letting boys be boys and how they would speak to each other about their experiences with girls.
+This movie is Rated R for a reason, and even though all of its characters are under 18, it really shouldn’t be seen by anyone under 18.
+Hill’s audience for Mid90s is teenagers in the Mid90s (which includes Hill, and that also includes me).
+It’s a trip down memory lane in many ways, though I can clearly see how growing up in a Virginia suburb differs from growing up in Los Angeles.

 Plot 7.5/10